DevAlves1993/Dartedb/README.md

 # Dartedb
-Dartedb is a dart embedded object database base on json and writtern in Dart.
+Dartedb is a dart embedded object database base on Json and written in Dart.

 ## Contents